Ardee: Jumping Church of Kildemock

 The Jumping Church of Kildemock (also known as Millockstown Church) is a tourist attraction in Ardee which claims to be an "unsolved mystery".
 The site was restored in 1954 after the site was cleared of debris by archaeologists the previous year.
+Excavations revealed stained glass fragments and stone carvings suggesting that the church was rebuilt at that time.
+The site fell into disrepair after the Dissolution of the monasteries by Henry VIII.
 Legend surrounding the church states that a non-Christian was believed to be buried inside the church walls in 1715, and that the church "jumped" later that night to leave his remains outside of the sacred grounds.

 A plaque on the site reads:"This wall by its pitch, tilt and position can be seen to have moved three feet from its foundation.
 Contemporary accounts mention a severe storm in 1715 when the wall was lifted and deposited as it now stands but local tradition states that the wall jumped inwards to exclude the grave of an excommunicated person."

 All that remains at Kildemock today is a small ruin, containing the wall that for a reason unknown moved three feet.
 It is believed to be caused by a storm but this cannot be confirmed.